How to Introduce Your Newborn and Your Dog

 - Play baby sounds from a recording so your dog can acclimate to the sound.
 You can play them for longer and longer periods as your due date approaches.

-- Introduce baby smells, such as baby powder and baby lotion.
+- Before introducing dogs to newborns, introduce them to baby smells, such as baby powder and baby lotion.
 Since your dog explores his world through his nose, this will be a great way to train your dog to get used to a baby’s smell before the baby arrives.

 Plan for When You’ll Be Away